-Utah Supreme Court decided constitutional right to reform government in response to gerrymandering News
+Utah Supreme Court recognizes constitutional right to reform government in response to gerrymandering News

 © WikiMedia (Staplegunther)

-Utah Supreme Court decided constitutional right to reform government in response to gerrymandering
+Utah Supreme Court recognizes constitutional right to reform government in response to gerrymandering

-The Utah League of Women Voters alleged that the majority party in the Salt Lake City Legislature has a history of “cracking” the districts.
-This means that voters for other parties are divided among multiple districts, so they cannot achieve a majority vote in any of the area districts.
+The Utah League of Women Voters alleged that the Republicans in the state legislature have a history of “cracking” the districts of Salt Lake City.
+This means that Democrat voters are divided among multiple districts, so they cannot achieve a majority vote in any of the area districts.

-The Utah League of Womens Voters cite the upset of Democratic Representative Jim Matheson in 2000 and 2010, when the map of the Salt Lake City district was redrawn into three areas that were combined with rural Utah voters, instead of allowing Salt Lake City it’s own single district.
+The Utah League of Women Voters claimed that in 2001 and 2011 the Utah redistricting commission tried to unseat Democratic Representative Jim Matheson when the map of the Salt Lake City district was redrawn into three areas that were combined with rural Utah voters, instead of allowing Salt Lake City it’s own single district.

 In 2021, the Legislature created the Legislature Redistricting Committee that ignored the findings of the Utah Independent Redistricting Commission, primarily because under S.B.
 200, the Citizen Initiative to Reform Redistricting and Prohibit Partisan Gerrymandering was repealed.
 The Commission’s role was weakened due to the loss of the Legislature’s voting mechanism, the ban on gerrymandering was weakened, the right to appeal the district maps was weakened, and there was little transparency for rejections of the maps.